Best lease audit software in 2026: an honest comparison

 Who should use it: Any commercial tenant in a NNN or modified gross lease who wants to verify their CAM reconciliation is accurate.
 The flat fee works at any CAM spend level above roughly $5,000 per year.

 What it does not do: Conduct on-site inspection of the landlord's general ledger and vendor invoices, negotiate directly with the landlord, or produce a signed CPA opinion letter.
-For tenants who need those things, a traditional audit firm is still necessary.
+For tenants who need those things, a traditional audit firm (Cushman & Wakefield, JLL, National Lease Advisors, or a Big Four firm like Deloitte or KPMG) is still necessary.

 Does it read my lease or just store it?
 Most compliance tools store lease documents but do not extract specific provisions and compare them against billing data.
 A forensic tool must extract management fee caps, pro-rata denominator definitions, gross-up occupancy thresholds, CAM cap structures, and exclusion lists from your actual lease text.